WordPress Drama Timeline

 • October 31, 2024: Matt Mullenweg recently appeared on TechCrunch Disrupt 2024, you can watch it on YouTube.
 In legal developments, Automattic has filed a motion to dismiss “Counts 1-6 and 9-11 of the Complaint” (Source: Court Listener).
 Additionally, Mullenweg submitted a declaration supporting Automattic’s motion to strike and oppose the preliminary injunction, detailing many actions he has taken in recent weeks from his perspective.

-• October 31, 2024: WordPress questioned Vinny Green about a broken post on FreeWP’s site, doubting the management of a fork while the site seemed dysfunctional.
+• October 31, 2024: Matt Mullenweg engaged in a heated exchange on social media, criticizing users discussing alternative forks of WordPress.
+WordPress questioned Vinny Green about a broken post on FreeWP’s site, doubting the management of a fork while the site seemed dysfunctional.
 AspirePress replied, stating that FreeWP is not a fork and suggested ways to rebuild community trust.
 WordPress responded unprofessionally, saying, “We have lots of useful things to do with our funds; sending it to your “masturbatory governance” and repository work that won’t benefit users at all is a waste.”
 Many users criticized this comment, questioning how it reflects on the official account of an open-source project.
 The tweet was later deleted but a response from Matt is still live on a related screenshot.

 • October 31, 2024: The head of Customer Success at WooCommerce, an Automattic-owned company, is reportedly cold-emailing WP Engine customers with offers for a buyout if they transition to Pressable.
 A (redacted) screenshot of one such email is included in the documentation and was also previously mentioned in Jason Teichman’s Declaration in Support of WPE’s Motion for Preliminary Injunction.
 The Verge has covered the latest developments, including the Motion to Dismiss.